-Technical analysis is a trading discipline that involves studying and analyzing past market data with a view of predicting future price movements.
+Technical analysis is a trading discipline that involves studying and analysing past market data with a view of predicting future price movements.
 It differs a great deal from fundamental analysis, which entails trying to evaluate the intrinsic value of a security.

 Technical analysis as a methodology of trading focuses on price movements as well as trading signals, among other charting tools.
 The aim is to try and evaluate the strength and weaknesses of a given asset while relying solely on past price movements and trading volume.

 Over the years, it’s been proven that past trading activities, as well as price movements, have a significant impact on future price movements, regardless of the security under study.
 While some analysts rely on technical analysis independently, others combine it with fundamental analysis to get a clearer view of the worthiness of a stock.

 How technical analysis works

 Technical analysts spend a good chunk of their time analysing price charts to try and identify key technical signals, in the form of support and resistance levels.
 That in-depth analysis makes it possible to understand why price moved in a given direction, and how it’s likely to move in the future.

 While analysing charts, technical analysts rely on various indicators to estimate price movement.
 Some of the most commonly used indicators include moving average convergence divergence (MACD), trading volume history, and the Relative Strength Index (RSI).

-Intraday technical analysts spend a good chunk of their time analysing five- and f15-minutes charts, while long-term traders specialise in longer-timeframe charts, such as hourly, daily, and weekly charts.
+Intraday technical analysts spend a good chunk of their time analysing 5- and 15-minutes charts, while long-term traders specialise in longer-timeframe charts, such as hourly, daily, and weekly charts.